-"Be not selfish,' he said, 'nor grieve for me.
-I have been long cheerfully serving you all; now rejoice and wish me God-speed.
+"'Be not selfish,' he said, 'nor grieve for me.
+I have been long cheerfully serving you all; now rejoice and wish me Godspeed.
 I go to meet my Cosmic Beloved.'
 In a whisper, Pranabanandaji added, 'I shall be reborn shortly.
-After enjoying a short period of the Infinite Bliss, I shall return to earth and join Babaji.
-176 You shall soon know when and where my soul has been encased in a new body.'
+After enjoying a short period of the Infinite Bliss, I shall return to earth and join Babaji. $\frac{27-8}{2}$ You shall soon know when and where my soul has been encased in a new body.'

-"He cried again, 'Sanandan, here I kick the frame by the second Kriya Yoga.'
-177
+"He cried again, 'Sanandan, here I kick the frame by the second Kriya Yoga.' $\frac{27-9}{}$ it was no longer the warm flesh.
+Only a stiffened frame remained; the tenant had fled to the immortal shore."

 "He looked at the sea of faces before us, and gave a blessing.
 Directing his gaze inwardly to the spiritual eye, he became immobile.
 While the bewildered crowd thought he was meditating in an ecstatic state, he had already left the tabernacle of flesh and plunged his soul into the cosmic vastness.
-The disciples touched his body, seated in the lotus posture, but it was no longer the warm flesh.
-Only a stiffened frame remained; the tenant had fled to the immortal shore."
+The disciples touched his body, seated in the lotus posture, but

 I inquired where Pranabananda was to be reborn.